Tina Turner: Later career: 2001–2021

 In 2009, Turner co-founded a global music foundation, Beyond Foundation, with Swiss Christian musician Regula Curti and Swiss Tibetan Buddhist Dechen Shak-Dagsay.
 Turner co-released four albums of spiritual or uplifting music released through projects with Beyond: Buddhist and Christian Prayers (2009), Children (2011), Love Within (2014), and Awakening (2017).
 As of 2023, the Swiss Beyond Foundation remains active and enables the collaboration of musical artists from different parts of the world.

-In April 2010, mainly due to an online campaign by fans of Rangers Football Club, Turner's 1989 hit, "The Best", returned to the UK singles chart, peaking at No. 9.
-This made Turner the first female recording artist in UK chart history to score top 40 hits in six consecutive decades (1960s–2010s).
+In April 2010, mainly due to an online campaign by fans of Rangers Football Club, Turner's 1989 hit, "The Best", returned to the UK singles chart, peaking at number 9.
+This made Turner the first female recording artist in UK chart history to score Top 40 hits in six consecutive decades (1960s–2010s).
 In 2011, Beyond's second album Children – With Children United in Prayer followed and charted again in Switzerland.
 Turner promoted the album by performing on TV shows in Germany and Switzerland.
 In April 2013, Turner appeared on the cover of the German issue of Vogue magazine at the age of 73, becoming the oldest person to be featured on the cover of Vogue.
 In February 2014, Parlophone Records released a new compilation titled Love Songs.